Exploration and production

 In Syria INA participated in exploration and production activities on Aphamia and Hayan blocks with peak production in 2011.
 In compliance with the Croatian Government Decision concerning restrictive measures against the Syrian Arab Republic INA announced force majeure in February 2012 and temporarily suspended all business activities in Syria until further notice, i.e. until the „force majeure“ circumstances cease to exist.

-INA plans to invest more than HRK 500 million until 2015 and further investments are predicted until 2022.
-Until now HRK 200 million are invested in preparation project phase (from 2006 until 2010).
-Through 24 years that this method will be applied on mentioned exploitation fields it is planned to produce additional 3,4 million tons of oil and 500 million cubic meters of gas by EOR project.
+INA invested more than HRK 500 million until 2015 and further investments are predicted until 2022.
+Through 24 years that this method will be applied on mentioned exploitation fields it is planned to produce additional 3.4 million tons of oil and 500 million cubic meters of gas by EOR project.

 What is Blue concept project?

-At the end of 2010 INA started Blue concept project for retail network modernization.
-First reconstructed filling station was opened in June 2011.
-Blue concept creates modern stations with new visual identity, measuring devices, excellent technical equipment, extended consumer goods assortment and even better service level.
-Until now, 161 filling stations were modernized around Croatia, top quality Class fuels and diesel fuel with bio component were introduced to the market.
-By this project INA built the biggest modern retail network in Croatia.
+At the end of 2010 INA started Blue concept project for retail network modernization which, along with new visual identity, includes measuring devices, excellent technical equipment, extended consumer goods assortment and even better service level.

 What is Entrepreneurs’ model?

-Based on the success of the pilot phase that was launched at twenty INA’s filling stations INA is continuing with the project and is looking for new partners for management of INA’s filling stations.
-In this operational model the company retains ownership of all retail assets including concessions, properties, buildings, infrastructure and goods, and the entrepreneur manages those resources, as well as its petrol station team for a fee according to agreement made with INA.
-This is usual model in oil industry that many oil companies in the world apply for decades and it has positive impact on retail network management quality and increases its competiveness.
-Project was started with a goal of giving an opportunity to potential entrepreneurs to build their own company, with strong INA’s support and sharing INA’s success.
+The project was started with a goal of giving an opportunity to potential entrepreneurs to build their own company, with strong INA’s support and sharing INA’s success.
 We believe that this gives significant boost to development of local entrepreneurship, improves service quality for customers and improves offer that can be adjusted to specific local needs.
 INA will assist the selected candidates in setting up of their own company and organization of successful business.
 With INA’s support, entrepreneurs are expected to take over the management of the filling stations, which will remain owned by INA and operated under INA’s brand.
-During the selection of future partners, priority will be given to applicants with experience in retail and to the ones with knowledge of INA’s system
+During the selection of future partners, priority will be given to applicants with experience in retail and to the ones with knowledge of INA’s system.

 Does the oil barrel price affect the retail price of oil derivatives?